libretro/libretro-fsuae/README.md

 * Static Makefile (Will target mainly Linux x86_64/i686/arm)

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-*Test
+#Test
- -The kickstart must be located here: (Retro_Save_Directory)/fsuae/Kickstarts -Using USE_FSUAEDIRS=1 at the make level, the software will use the same directories/configurations as the regular FS-UAE (kickstart: ~/FS-UAE/Kickstarts)
+* The kickstart must be located here: (Retro_Save_Directory)/fsuae/Kickstarts
+* Using USE_FSUAEDIRS=1 at the make level, the software will use the same directories/configurations as the regular FS-UAE (kickstart: ~/FS-UAE/Kickstarts)
- -This software handle the 'fs-uae' configuration files -Your ADF file: /storage/df0.adf
+* This software handle the 'fs-uae' configuration files
+* Your ADF file: /storage/df0.adf

 ```bash
 cat >a500.fs-uae <<EOF